smaht-dac/submitr/docs/source/uploading_files.rst

-As mentioned previously (in the `Usage <usage.html>`_ section), after ``submit-metadata-bundle`` processes the main submitted metadata file, it will (after prompting) upload any files referenced within the submission metadata file.
+As mentioned previously (in the `Usage <usage.html>`_ section), after ``submit-metadata-bundle`` processes the main submitted metadata file, it will (after prompting) upload, to AWS S3, any files referenced within the submission metadata file.

-These files should reside in the same directory as your submission file.
+These files should reside on you local file-system in the same directory as your submission file.
 Or, if they do not, then you must specify the directory where these files can be found, like this::

    submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --directory <path-to-files>